StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

   Example: For Quad9, enter https://dns.quad9.net/dns-query

-- Enhance your security on the web: On, Strict
+- Enhance your security on the web >
+  - On
+  - Strict

 ### Services